Xavier2p/fortran.rs/docs/install.md

 # Alternative Installation methods

 > **Warning**
-> All of this options are not available yet.
+> All of these options are not available yet.

 ## From crates.io